heavyblotto/bigfoot-war-game/docs/game_design.md

 8. Return to lobby

 ### Additional Features
-- Character progression and unlocks
+- Player progression and unlocks
 - Inventory management
 - Shop for item and card purchases
 - Achievements system